istmobiome/web/content/projects/trans-water/2-setup-databases.markdown

 conda install -c bioconda kaiju
 ```

 After kaiju is installed, the next thing to do is generate the database.
 You can find a description of kaiju databases [here](https://github.com/bioinformatics-centre/kaiju#creating-the-reference-database-and-index).
 I downloaded and formatted the `nr` and `mar` databases.
+The `nr` database is a subset of NCBI BLAST nr database containing all proteins belonging to Archaea, Bacteria and Viruses.
+The `mar` database contains protein sequences from all [Mar databases](https://mmp.sfb.uit.no/).

 Simply run the `kaiju-makedb` command and specify a database.